tkopecek/koji-docs-ng/source/Developer Guide/writing_a_plugin.rst

 Pull requests
 -------------

-These plugins have to be written in python 2.6+/3.x compatible way.
-We are using `six` library to support this, so we will also prefer pull requests written this way.
+Plugins for CLI  have to be written in python 2.6+/3.x compatible way.
+We are using ``six`` library to support this, so we will also prefer pull requests written this way.
 CLI (and client library) is meant to be fully compatible with python 3 from koji 1.13.

+Hub is already Python 3 only, so ``six`` is not needed there.
+For details about supported eco-systems see :ref:`supported-platforms`.

 Tests are also recommended for PR.
 For example one see ``tests/test_plugins/test_runroot_cli.py``.